Ikar700/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 9.
 A script that prints the result of POWER divided by DIVIDE, followed by a new line

 File 10.
 A script that displays the result BREATH to the power of LOVE

+File 11.
+A script that converts a number from base 2 to base 10